5quidL0rd/Unsloth-project/README.md

 # Unsloth-Finetuning-Haiku-project
 Using UnSloth to Finetune Llama-3 and Use in Ollama

+Taking a dataset on haiku downloaded from Kaggle UnSloth was used to fine-tune an ollama model into generating haiku poetry.

-Project interest is directly proportional to the amount of GPU you have access to
+Project interest is directly proportional to the amount of GPU you have access to.